uptane/deployment-considerations/repositories.md

 ## Secure Source of Time

 Without access to a secure source of time, ECUs may be prevented from receiving the most recent updates.
-If the ECU's time is too fast, it will detect that the current valid metadata is expired and thus be unable to perform an update.
-If the ECU's time is too slow, an attacker can freeze or replay old metadata to the ECU.
+If the ECU's time is ahead too much, it will detect that the current valid metadata is expired and thus be unable to perform an update.
+If the ECU's time is too far behind, an attacker can freeze or replay old metadata to the ECU.
 (ECUs in Uptane will not accept an earlier time than what has been seen before signed with the same key.)

 To prevent these issues, ECUs need access to a secure source of time.
 If an ECU does not have a secure clock, we recommend the use of a Time Server for time attestations.
 This section describes how a Time Server can be used in an Uptane implementation.